flo-v/SUSHI_labrotation/clean_log.md

 ## Creating new apps
 There are three main components of getting code to run in the sushi framework:
-There is a ruby script managing input parameters and copying files to the right places etc. This script calls on a R app that does most of the computation eg. pca calculations) and finally markdwon templates that display the results eg. as plots.
+There is a ruby script managing input parameters and copying files to the right places etc. This script calls on a R app that does most of the computation eg. pca calculations) and finally markdown templates that display the results eg. as plots.

 To start and get a feeling on how the apps work one can copy an existing app an rename it.
 (One can of course also start by building one's own app from scratch)
 Eg. by creating an identical FastqcApp.rb under new name (FastqcApp_1.rb):